ismetcetin/TheHealtyish/README.md

 ●	Dotenv

-The project also depend on external APIs.
+The project also depends on external APIs.
 Please check <a>https://www.edamam.com/</a>

+## Next Phases

 Phase 2